Entering A New Salon Can Be A Fantastic, Exciting, Nerve-wracking,

 The best way to understand realistic prices is look around at your competition – we promise this isn’t shady.
 You need to understand your market, what’s realistic, and get a good idea of what isn’t so that you can price accordingly.

 We don’t mean that you should copy your competition’s price structure, you need to consider your skills, your time, and your awesome services, but this will be an effective way to get an idea of your market’s price fluctuations.

 You must make sure that you’re covering your costs.
 If your competitor’s prices don’t come close to covering your costs, and if your services are far superior, then you’ll need to make sure you’re setting prices that reflect that.

-Go through all your expenses,
+Go through all your expenses, products, rent, time.